FallibleInc/security-guide-for-developers/vulnerabilities-stats.md

 #### Issues sorted by their frequency of occurence

 1 out of 3 issues were related to XSS, Insecure references to data (data leak) or missing CSRF token.
-The [HackerOne page](https://hackerone.com/hacktivity/new) listing these issues is quite interesting and can be read.
+The [Hackerone page](https://hackerone.com/hacktivity/new) listing these issues is quite interesting and can be read.

 Type|Count|Percentage
 | --- | --- | --- |